Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Materials and Methods

-\paragraph{vi.\ Identifying stiff eigenparameters:} Eigenvalues and eigenvectors of the sensitivity matrices $\mathbf{H}$, $\mathbf{L}$, $\mathbf{P}$ and $\mathbf{G}$ are calculated via singular value decomposition \cite{Brown2003}.
-Then, eigenparameters $\hat{\bm{\theta}}$ are obtained via Eq.~\ref{eq:eigparameters}, in which we consider the contribution of parameter $\theta_j$ to eigenparameter $\hat{\theta}_n$ only when element $j$ of the normalized $n\text{-th}$ eigenvector $(v_n)_j$ satisfies $\left|(v_n)_j\right|\geq0.2$ (see ``Standard (non-Bayesian) approach to analyzing sloppiness'').
+\paragraph{Step vi.\ Identifying stiff eigenparameters:} Eigenvalues and eigenvectors of the sensitivity matrices $\mathbf{H}$, $\mathbf{L}$, $\mathbf{P}$ and $\mathbf{G}$ are calculated via singular value decomposition \cite{Brown2003}.
+Then, eigenparameters $\hat{\bm{\theta}}$ are obtained via Eq.~\ref{eq:eigparameters}, in which we consider the contribution of parameter $\theta_j$ to eigenparameter $\hat{\theta}_n$ only when element $j$ of the normalized $n\text{-th}$ eigenvector $(v_n)_j$ satisfies $\left|(v_n)_j\right|\geq0.2$ (see Step 3, Standard approach).
 We also rescale exponents $(v_n)_j$ of the bare parameters $\theta_j$ associated with each eigenparameter $\hat{\theta}_n$, so that the magnitude of the largest/smallest index $(v_n)_j$ for every eigenvector $\bm{v}_n$ is $1$.
 Here, eigenvalues are ordered from largest to smallest, so that the corresponding eigenparameters are also ordered from stiffest to sloppiest.